 - In a small pot add all the ingredients except milk.

-- Boil the tea mixure on medium flame.
+- Boil the tea mixture on medium heat.

-- Once it starts boiling, continue to boil for about 5 minutes until ¾ cup water remains
+- Once it starts boiling, continue to simmer for about 5 minutes until ¾ cup of water remains.

-- Remove the pot from flame and cover it with a lid for about 2 minutes
+- Remove the pot from the heat and cover it with a lid for about 2 minutes.

 - Strain the masala tea into cups using a fine tea strainer.

-- Pour one cup of water in the instant pot liner.
+- Pour one cup of water into the Instant Pot liner.

-- Place a trivet and the small pot over it with all masala chai ingredients
+- Place a trivet and small pot over it with all masala chai ingredients.

-- Lock the instant pot with release valve in sealing position.
+- Lock the Instant Pot with the release valve in the sealing position.

-- Turn the instant pot on high pressure mode for 5 minutes by selecting pressure or manual button on high pressure setting
+- Turn the Instant Pot on high-pressure mode for 5 minutes by selecting the pressure or the manual button on the high-pressure setting.

 - Allow pressure to release naturally for 15 minutes and then release remaining pressure by moving the pressure release valve in venting position.